Are you new to soft pastels and looking for advice?

 Pan pastel

 The company have designed their own 'Sofft' blending tools.
-These are made from a specially formulated micropore sponge for applying pastels to any area you need it most.
-Each tool has a unique shape and size, based on artist’s brushes.
-They are versatile, re-usable & easy to clean.
-Also available are sponges for blending larger areas and applicators for the smaller detail. |
+They are specially formulated micropore sponges that makes application easy.
+Each tool boasts a unique shape and size.
+They are versatile, reusable, and simple to clean.
+Additionally, sponges are available for blending larger areas and applicators for more minor details. |

 Pencil sharpener

-The basic sharpener tends to be a single or double holed sharpener and made of plastic or metal.
-The metal brand is far more robust than a plastic one as it is stronger, easier to replace the blades and puts less pressure on the wood in your pencil due to the robustness.
-Ensure you replace the blade once it becomes blunt or you may damage the wood in the pencil. |
+A basic pencil sharpener typically comes in one or two holes and can be made of either plastic or metal.
+The metal version is more durable than the plastic one and is easier to replace the blades on.
+It also puts less pressure on the pencil wood due to its strength.
+Remember to replace the blade when it becomes dull to avoid damaging the pencil wood. |

 Craft knife for pastel pencils